-CHARLESTON, S.C. – May 20, 2022 – Lowcountry Land Trust (LLT) has announced that, in partnership with a group of local stakeholders, it has selected Nelson Byrd Woltz Landscape Architects (NBW) to lead a comprehensive planning process for the much-anticipated Angel Oak Preserve, the 35-acre property surrounding the city’s nine-acre Angel Oak Park, which includes the iconic live oak.
+CHARLESTON COUNTY, SC – Lowcountry Land Trust (LLT) has announced that, in partnership with a group of local stakeholders, it has selected Nelson Byrd Woltz Landscape Architects (NBW) to lead a comprehensive planning process for the much-anticipated Angel Oak Preserve, the 35-acre property surrounding the city’s nine-acre Angel Oak Park, which includes the iconic live oak.
 Local Charleston firm Robinson Engineering will provide key support.

 “Nelson Byrd Woltz has a unique ability to connect people to each other and to special places through artful, intentional design,” remarked Ashley Demosthenes, president and CEO, Lowcountry Land Trust.
 “We look forward to working with the community to bring this special place to life in a way that honors its history and its important role in today’s growing landscape.”